 Pressure Vessel Calculations and UG-22

-Many of the calculations needed to properly design a pressure vessel or heat exchanger are not, by design, contained in the ASME VIII BPVC itself.
+Many of the pressure vessel calculations needed to properly design a vessel or exchanger are not, by design, contained in the ASME VIII BPVC itself.
 To produce a complete set of pressure vessel calculations and follow Recognized And Generally Accepted Engineering Practices a number standards, in addition to the ASME Code, are required.
 To meet this requirement COMPRESS and INSPECT implement a wide range of related Engineering Methods, Codes and Standards including:

 A selection of building codes for determination of location specific wind and seismic loads for ASME VIII-1, paragraph UG-22 compliance.

 Horizontal vessel support saddle design (Zick Analysis).

 The 7th, 8th & 9th Editions of the TEMA standard for the mechanical design of shell and tube heat exchangers.